-Not surprisingly, the majority of the top 10 productivity killers have to do with too much socializing.
+Not surprisingly, the majority of the top 10 productivity killers have to do with excessive talking at work.
 Left unaddressed, diminished productivity can spell disaster for your business.

 So, as a business leader, what can you do to make sure a quick chat among coworkers doesn’t turn into social hour?
 And better yet, how do you handle it in such a way that you keep employees on track without micromanaging or coming across as a “buzz kill?”

-Here are nine quick tips to help you redirect overly social employees without crushing moral
+Here are nine quick tips to help you redirect overly social employees without crushing morale.

-When it comes right down to it, socializing is only a problem when goals and deadlines are missed, either for individuals or for the team.
+When it comes right down to it, excessive talking at work is only a problem when goals and deadlines are missed, either for individuals or for the team.
 A healthy dose of socialization supports teamwork and group cohesiveness.
 Refrain from micromanaging your employees’ time, and instead focus on whether the work gets done.

 Also, make sure you communicate deadlines clearly.
 Competitive employees, in particular, thrive with deadlines.
 The overly social may not realize a deadline is looming.
 A reminder of that deadline may get them back on track.

 It’s also important to recognize that employees who don’t have enough to do are more likely to engage in a lot of chatter at work.
 Remember the students in school who were always acting up and getting into trouble?
 More often than not, they were just bored.